sledge1977/RipStation/README.md

-# Jens' Multi-Drive Ripping Station
+# Multi-Drive Ripping Station

-This Python script manages multiple DVD drives to rip movies efficiently in parallel.
+This Python script manages multiple drives to rip movies efficiently in parallel.
 It provides an interactive command-line interface to control ripping and performs automatic post-processing.
 Blu-ray discs and TV series support are planned for later.

 ## Features